YacineSteeve/whatsapp-web-front-shallow-clone/README.md

     git clone https://github.com/YacineSteeve/whatsapp-web-front-shallow-clone.git
     ```

-2. Move to the project directory :
+2. Install the dependencies with this command unsing [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) :

     ```
-    cd whatsapp-web-shallow
-    ```

-3. Install the dependencies with this command unsing [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) :

-    ```
     npm install
     ```

-4. Compile and start on a local server with :
+3. Compile and start on a local server with :

     ```
     npm run dev